Forex trading for beginners Part 1: Financial Markets

 • Standardized processes with a high degree of technological integration.

 While financial markets share these common traits, they differ primarily in the financial instruments and transactions that occur within them.
-Based on these distinctions, global financial markets can be categorized into several segments:

 • Stock Market